 Like adolescent acne, neonatal acne is reckoned to be down to overactive oil glands in the skin.

 But what makes them overactive in the first place is anyone’s guess.

 Most doctors put newborn acne down to hormones – both yours and your baby’s.

 What causes baby acne on the face?

 Baby acne is more common in boys, and it is believed to be the result of a higher quantity of testosterone in their system.

 It’s just a little skin blemish for now – which will almost certainly pass without a trace.

-How long does baby acne last for?
+How long does it take for baby acne to clear up?

-Baby acne is usually a temporary condition – and it usually clears up within weeks of you first spotting it.
+Baby acne is usually a temporary condition, clearing up within weeks of you first spotting it.